nhsconnect/nhslogin/src/user-journeys.md

 <h2 id="p9">High level verification (P9)</h2>

+To gain a high level verification, the user must first complete a low and medium level verification journey.

 There are three ways in which a user can acquire high level verification (P9).
 The user cases and what the Partner Service gets are the same but the user journey is different.

 High level verification is needed when personal, confidential or sensitive information is being communicated either to or from the user.
 It is also required when the user can access their medical records e.g. GP record via a 3rd party – such as Co-op Health app, NHS App or TPP Airmid.